-To ensure the original integrity of the 100-year-old building is preserved while reviving it through the renovation process, the Choate team works closely alongside the architect and local preservation commission to implement best practices in historic preservation and deliver a quality product to the local market.
+To ensure the original integrity of the 100-year-old building is preserved while reviving it through the renovation process, the Choate team worked closely alongside the architect, LS3P Associates, and Ward Architecture + Preservation to implement best practices in historic preservation and deliver a quality product to the local market.

-Typical in historic preservation projects, 38th Street School presents the Choate team and its trade partners with another unforgettable opportunity to bring an important landmark back to life!
+Typical in historic preservation projects, 38th Street School presented the Choate team and its trade partners with another unforgettable opportunity to bring an important landmark back to life!

 We want to hear from you!
 Whether you have questions about this project, want to reach a particular team member or office, or want to learn more about our services, please let us know how we can serve you.

 Enriching the lives of neighborhood students through K-12 education, college and career readiness, and life skills for success.